NERvGear/NERvHub/object/README.md

 ///     Initial release.
 ///
 ```
-Use the `\version` command for each version to list the revision information for a object.
+Use the `\version` command for each version to list the revision information for an object.
 Ends with an empty line.
 ```
 /// \depend{\link PDemoPlugin Demo Plug-in\endlink 1.0.0 and above}